Implications for limited liability partnerships

 The most significant of these legislative changes for LLPs are highlighted below.

-Although not yet in force, perhaps the most significant of the Act’s reforms is the introduction of compulsory identification procedures for all LLP members and for persons with significant control (PSCs) of LLPs.
+Perhaps the most significant of the Act’s reforms is the introduction of compulsory identification procedures for LLP members and for persons with significant control (PSCs) of LLPs.

-Many LLPs provide formation and filing services.
+Authorised Corporate Service Providers: Many LLPs provide formation and filing services.
 From spring 2026, if an LLP wishes to deliver documents to Companies House in the course of providing these services for another company or firm, the LLP must register as an Authorised Corporate Service Provider (ACSP).
 All ACSPs must be supervised for anti-money laundering purposes in the UK.
+The application process for registering as an ACSP opened on 18 March 2025.

 Identity verification will be available directly with Companies House, or through an ACSP.

-(For more information on identity verification under the Act, see Identity verification and Authorised Corporate Service Providers).
+(For more information on identity verification and ACSPs under the Act, see Identity verification and Authorised Corporate Service Providers).

 From 4 March 2024, the Act introduces a requirement for all LLPs to maintain a registered appropriate email address and to ensure that their registered office is at an “appropriate address”.